Coronavirus in Catalonia: weekly figures explained in graphs

 Not long after February 25, 2020, when health authorities broke the news that a person in Catalonia had tested positive for Covid-19, there was a steep and swift increase in cases and deaths, though these have decreased and stabilized significantly.

-Official figures released every Tuesday on this website show that there were 3,218 Covid-19 cases diagnosed from September 19, 2022 to September 25, 2022, while 6 people with the virus died over the same period.
+Official figures released every Tuesday on this website show that there were 1,168 Covid-19 cases reported from February 27, 2023 to March 5, 2023.

 You can apply for a health card here.
 Once you have received a CIP number, you can request access to La Meva Salut, the website and app from which medical records – including vaccination certificates – can be downloaded and health queries can be made.
 You will also be able to book vaccination appointments online.
 Vaccinations are only administered through the public health system.

 To read more Catalan News coverage of the coronavirus outbreak in Catalonia, see here.

 Hospitalized patients and ICU patients from July 29, 2020

 Overall Covid cases in Catalonia - updated until June 21, 2022